 Are you thinking about starting up a games studio but are unsure about the business side of making your own games?
+Here are some questions that you should consider or ask yourself before starting up.

 Are you starting your business for the right reasons?